+2. Control

-2. Control: Control over the delivery process is often cited as one of the top three reasons why companies decide to run a private fleet as opposed to using a common carrier.
+Control over the delivery process is often cited as one of the top three reasons why companies decide to run a private fleet as opposed to using a common carrier.
 However, with a dedicated outsourced fleet, companies can maintain the same level of control over their fleet and the delivery process, without the cost, hassle, and risk of owning and directly managing it.
 The equipment and drivers are at their disposal, and routing and emergency deliveries can be made with very little notice.

-© Canada Cartage System Limited Partnership 2015
+3. Cost

-- 3. Cost: Experienced outsourced fleet providers can drive down fleet operation costs in a number of areas.
-These include: - better utilization of equipment; fleets are scaled to optimal volume levels, and extra equipment is deployed to the account only during peak periods; - lower equipment acquisition costs and fuel costs due to greater buying power; - · lower administrative costs within the customer's organization in areas of recruiting, hiring, training, driver management, routing, dispatch and regulatory management; and, - route optimization and re-engineering to reduce kilometers driven and labour costs. - 4.
-Management Focus on Growth, Not Trucks: Fleet outsourcing provides the benefits of a private fleet, but without the distractions, management involvement, and investment of energy to meet changing industry and regulatory demands.
+Experienced outsourced fleet providers can drive down fleet operation costs in a number of areas.
+These include:

+- better utilization of equipment; fleets are scaled to optimal volume levels, and extra equipment is deployed to the account only during peak periods; - lower equipment acquisition costs and fuel costs due to greater buying power; - lower administrative costs within the customer's organization in areas of recruiting, hiring, training, driver management, routing, dispatch and regulatory management; and, - route optimization and re-engineering to reduce kilometers driven and labour costs.

+4. Management Focus on Growth, Not Trucks:

+Fleet outsourcing provides the benefits of a private fleet, but without the distractions, management involvement, and investment of time to meet changing industry and regulatory demands.
 These distractions will increase as driver shortages become more acute, and transportation regulations grow in complexity.
-While fleet outsourcing does not solve these issues, it does shift the burden of finding solutions to the outsourced fleet provider. - 5.
-Capital Diverted to Growth, Not Trucks: Most businesses have restraints on their available capital for growth and expansion.
+While fleet outsourcing does not solve these issues, it does shift the burden of finding solutions to the outsourced fleet provider.

+5. Capital Diverted to Growth, Not Trucks:

+Most businesses have restraints on their available capital for growth and expansion.
 Diverting this capital to purchase trucks for a private fleet is only advisable if the private fleet generates more savings than the potential returns that could be gained if the capital went into growth investments such as new production equipment, upgraded facilities, or technology.
-Fleet outsourcing preserves capital, while providing the same (or better) savings gained from a private fleet. - 6.
-Risk and Liability: An area that is often overlooked for private fleet operators is the significant risk and liability that the business is carrying by running its own trucks.
-According to a 2006 study by the U.S. Federal Motor Carrier Safety Administration, the cost to a company for a non-fatal injury crash averaged \$195,258.
+Fleet outsourcing preserves capital, while providing the same (or better) savings gained from a private fleet.

+6. Risk and Liability:

+An area that is often overlooked for private fleet operators is the significant risk and liability that the business is carrying by running its own trucks.
+According to a 2006 study by the U.S. Federal Motor Carrier Safety Administration and adjusted for inflation, the cost to a company for a non-fatal injury crash averaged \$458,796.
 As expected, fatal crashes cost more than any other crashes.
-The average cost of fatal crashes was \$3,604,518 per crash.
-The cost estimates exclude mental health care costs for crash victims, cargo delays and earnings lost by family and friends caring for the injured.
-And, those figures do not fully account for insurance premium hikes, legal fees, loss of business (from negative public relations), and other potential fallouts.
-"Businesses must face the fact that one major accident could spell financial ruin.
-Why not transfer that burden to a major carrier with the means to bear it."
-(Lynch, Clifford, 2007).
+The average cost of fatal crashes was \$10,457,898 per crash.
+The cost estimates exclude mental health care costs for crash victims, cargo delays and earnings lost by family and and friends caring for the injured.

-Private Fleet Accident Costs Per Incident

-Source: FMCSA Study - Unit Costs of Medium and Heavy Truck Crashes, Federal Motor Carrier Safety Administration, December 2006.
+Source: FMCSA Study - Unit Costs of Medium and Heavy Truck Crashes; Federal Motor Carrier Safety Administration, December 2006.
+Costs adjusted for inflation to 2023 values.